An investigator at a crime scene

 Job Prospects

 Criminology graduates will possess a vast range of skills and expertise that are highly applicable to roles in public, private and charitable sectors.
 Graduates of criminology are often employed in: criminal justice agencies; third-sector organisations that work with vulnerable individuals and groups; or policy and analyst roles for public service agencies or private companies.
-Further study including taught postgraduate and doctoral programmes are also an option.
+Some potential career paths include:

 Careers Service